jtriley2p/drone-id/README.md

 ## High Level Implementation and Purpose

-We implement the ASTM F3411-22a specifcation, which defines core data types, encoding, and decoding schemes reagrding the Drone ID requiremnts.
+We implement the ASTM F3411-22a specification, which defines core data types, encoding, and decoding schemes regarding the Drone ID requirements.
 This library serves as a core library, dealing with WiFi and Bluetooth packets is beyond the scope of this library; it is akin to the work of the [Open Drone ID](https://github.com/opendroneid) community.